amdigital-co-uk/docs-playbook/docs/Ways-of-Working/Governance/Delivery-Governance/Delivery-Modelling-and-Delivery-Models/index.md

     2. key milestones
     3. key risks and dependencies
     4. resource requirements (therefore exposing any bottlenecks)
-7. The delivery team update the delivery model as part of regular team activities, maintain documentation on delivery model health, and communicate out when any significant changes have occured that could benefit from a collective review and re-plan of the delivery model
+7. The delivery team tracks the health of the delivery model as part of regular team activities, maintain documentation on delivery model health, and communicate out when any significant changes have occured that could benefit from a collective review and re-plan of the delivery model